 The EU hoped that the UK would have set out its own position on the settlement, and that the two sides would have then negotiated their positions.
-The UK did not adopt this approach and during exit negotiations has interrogated the EU’s position on the settlement line by line and presented its own legal analyses of the commitments potentially to be included in the settlement, with the aim of bidding down the Commission’s position.
+The UK did not adopt this approach and during exit negotiations interrogated the EU’s position on the settlement line by line, presenting its own legal analyses of the commitments potentially to be included in the settlement, with the aim of bidding down the Commission’s position.

 Reaching a conclusion?

 At the end of October’s negotiations Michel Barnier said that ‘deadlock’ had been reached over the settlement.
 However, he was positive that the deadlock could be broken, and that sufficient progress could be achieved in time for December’s European Council.